wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-react-web/metrics-tracking-copy.md

 ### Hook Lifecycle & Side Effects

 * On each render:
-  * Checks if eventName is present and is a string.
+  * Initializes and returns a stable trackEvent function.
-  * Validates if userContext has a valid id.
-  * Validates if SDK (vwoClient) is initialized and ready.
+  * Pulls vwoClient, userContext, and isReady from useVWOContext.
 * Side Effects:
   * Logs meaningful error messages if tracking fails or inputs are missing.
   * SDK-side network call to VWO event ingestion endpoint.